maelvls/maelvls.github.io/content/2020/why-kubernetes-compares-with-hash/index.md

 author: Maël Valais
 ---

-In Kubernetes, the ReplicaSet controller uses a hashing mechanism to compare objects.
-In this post, I want to present the advantages and limitations of using a hash function in this context.
+In Kubernetes, the replica set controller uses a hashing mechanism to compare objects.
+Pods that are owned by a replica set have a label that is used to remember what the hash of the pod template that led to this pod

-- **advantage**: works around the fact that child object might get mutated or defaulted, which means the `reflect.DeepEqual` can't work (**what about performance???**)
-- **disadvantage**: if the child gets updated, the parent cannot know that it has been changed since the hash only works in one way. (**talk about ReplicaSet mapping to multiple pods**)
-- why is it a label and not an annotation?
+spec:

 ```yaml
 kind: Pod